vubuing/knowledge-of-the-day/april_12th_2021.md

 ##### The knowledge that I learned for April 12th, 2021.

-This is inherit from [The twelve-factor app](https://12factor.net/)

 # The twelve-factor application

+This is inherit from [The twelve-factor app](https://12factor.net/), [Log formatting](https://www.scalyr.com/blog/log-formatting-best-practices-readable/)

 ---